|Ex-dividend date interim||30 October 2014|

 What is a dividend?

-It is a payment to shareholders, the level of which is based on the company's dividend policy and the number of shares held by shareholders at the record date.
-It is paid to everyone who holds shares at the record date.
+A payment made to everyone who holds shares, the level of which is based on the company's dividend policy and the number of shares held by shareholders at the record date.
 It can be paid in cash or used to buy more Tesco shares.

-Before we announce a dividend, we consult with the Stock Exchange and set the ex-dividend date.
-If you buy shares before the ex-dividend date, you are entitled to the most recently-announced dividend; if you buy after that date, the dividend goes to the previous owner of the shares.
+We consult the London Stock Exchange Dividend Procedure Timetable to set the date on which shares are sold without entitlement to the next dividend payment.
+This is known as the ex-dividend date.
+If you buy shares before the ex-dividend date, you are entitled to the most recently-announced dividend; if you buy after that date, the dividend is paid to the previous owner of the shares

-The dividend is paid based on the number of shares held on the share register at the record date, which is two days after the ex-dividend date.
-If you receive a dividend and are not sure if you are entitled to it, contact the agent who sold your shares for you.
+A dividend is paid based on the number of shares held on the share register on a particular date, which is known as the record date.
+In accordance with the London Stock Exchange Dividend Procedure Timetable, the record date is currently one day after the ex-dividend date.
+If you receive a dividend and are not sure if you are entitled to it, you should contact the agent who sold your shares for you.

 How can I have my dividends paid?